MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-business-central-manage-selfservice-signups.md

     Import-Module PowerShellGet
     ```

-1. Run the following command to connect to the Microsoft Entra service using the provided credentials:
+1. Run the following command to connect to the Microsoft Entra service.
+You must provide your user name and password for managing the Microsoft Entra tenant.

     ```PowerShell
     Connect-MsolService
     ```

-3. Run the following command to disable self-service signups:
+1. Run the following command to disable self-service signups:

     ```PowerShell
     Set-MsolCompanySettings -AllowAdHocSubscriptions $false